 - Are we doing this to exalt God who is worthy of worship or to grow in number?

 - Will we pray and serve simply because we want His will to be done and His Son to be glorified?

 The world’s standards for success are not to be the measuring line for the people of God.
 Our perceptions are often skewed by the world’s view of success, ideas which have even infiltrated the Church.

 Yet God’s ways are far different from ours.
 The Body of Christ in our day must stand out from the world.
 One way we do this is by rejecting the world’s ways.
 The standard we follow originates in the words of Christ: we deny ourselves, take up our cross, and follow Him (Matthew 16:24-26).
 The kind of success we are called to is loving Jesus and loving others as He does.

 When it seems God is taking us into the wilderness of testing, we choose to press on.
 He is so worth it!
 Jesus Himself was tested in the wilderness.
 The devil tempted Him, but the Word says God’s Spirit led Him there (Luke 4:1-2).
 He too was tested to see whether He would do according to the Father’s will and not His own ability (even as God), or for His own wants and needs (such as for bread) rather than waiting on the Father’s provision.

 In the wilderness and in the trials, God is forming and fashioning us like gold by His Spirit.
 He is pruning us.
-Through it all the Lord is encouraging us to persevere.
-To the houses of prayer in our region He has said:
+Through it all the Lord is encouraging us to persevere and continue investing in His Kingdom work.

 Know this: Pruning does not come as if for punishment.We are pruned because we are actually producing good and lasting fruit for His Kingdom.
 As our leaders shared this week, that which is productive gets pruned.
 Jesus says the Father “cleanses and repeatedly prunes every branch that continues to bear fruit, to make it bear more and richer and more excellent fruit” (John 15:2b AMPC).